fluxdigital/FluxDigital.Extensions/README.md

 # Sitecore Sauron

-Sitecore Sauron is an open source Sitecore Module which allows you to display Messages, Instructions and Documentation in Experience Editor for specific page templates to assit Content Editors.
+Sitecore Sauron is an open source Sitecore Module which allows you to display Messages, Instructions and Documentation in Experience Editor for certain page templates to assist Content Editors.
+Full HTML support is provided which means you can use links, bullets, underline, bold and so forth within your messages.
+The idea for this module was born out creating a lot of new page templates and content editors being confused what the intention of the page templates is.
+Sauron solves this problem in a configurable and simple way.

 ![Sauron Logo](/Sauron/FluxDigital.Extensions.Sauron.Web/SitecorePackage/sauron-icon-128x128.png)

 ## Installation

 You can download one of the pre-build packages from the links below.
-T

 [Sitecore 8x version](https://github.com/fluxdigital/FluxDigital.Extensions/blob/master/Sauron/FluxDigital.Extensions.Sauron.Web/SitecorePackage/Sitecore%20Sauron-1.0.0.zip)

-I am working on a version for Sitecore 9 and 10 but they are not complete yet.
+I am testing a package for Sitecore 9 and 10 so I should be able to release these soon.

-You will be able to use nuget install Sauron soon also like so.
+You will also soon be able to use nuget to install Sauron like so:

 ```pm
 Install-Package Sitecore-Sauron